Subset currents on surfaces

-When we prove the denseness property for a surface group, we will use this map in order to obtain a rational subset current on $G$ from a rational subset current on a quasi-convex subgroup $H$.
-By using the map $\iota_H$ we can also obtain the following theorem:
+We note that the map introduced in the above will play a fundamental role in proving the denseness property for a surface group.
+Moreover, by using the map we can obtain the following theorem:

 \begin{theoremintro} Let $H$ be a finite index subgroup of an infinite hyperbolic group $G$.
 If $H$ has the denseness property of rational subset currents, then $G$ also has the denseness property of rational subset currents. \end{theoremintro}